pupil-labs/pupil-docs/src/core/software/pupil-capture.md

     <p style="flex-grow:1;display:flex;justify-content:center;">Binocualar</p>
 </div>

-### Before every calibration
+### Before Every Calibration

-Make sure that the users pupil is properly tracked.
+Make sure that the users pupil is properly detected and tracked.
 Make sure that the world camera is in focus for the distance at which you want to calibrate, and that you can see the entire area you want to calibrate within the world cameras extents (FOV).

 <div style="display:flex;" class="pb-4">
     <div style="flex-grow:1;display:flex;flex-direction:column;align-items:center;" class="pa-2">